We Offer Complete Pet Dental Care

 Case 1

-This is the mouth of a 2 year old well cared for mixed breed dog (before and after a dental cleaning) that had significant tartar and mild gum disease, as well as an injured tooth that needed to be extracted.
+This is the mouth of a 2-year-old, well-cared-for mixed-breed dog (before and after a dental cleaning) that had significant tartar and mild gum disease, as well as an injured tooth that required extraction.

-With good care and routine dentistry, this patient will have a healthy mouth and nice breath for the rest of his life.
+With good care and routine dental care, this patient will maintain a healthy mouth and fresh breath for the rest of his life.

 Case 2

-This is the mouth of a 12 year old Terrier with severe dental tartar and periodontal disease.
-He has had his teeth cleaned previously a few years ago, but has not had dental care since then.
+This is the mouth of a 12-year-old Terrier with severe dental tartar and periodontal disease.
+He had his teeth cleaned a few years ago but has not received dental care since then.